 Are Electronic Wills the Way of the Future?

-What’s more is that other states have also attempted to allow electronic wills through passing of legislation.
+What’s more, is that other states have also attempted to allow electronic wills through the passing of legislation.
 These states include Arizona, Indiana, New Hampshire, and Virginia.
 All of these states have failed to make their proposed bills into law.

 A North Carolina Hurdle